It’s time to prepare your calving toolkit

 Start them off with a healthy gut

 DFMs are useful beyond birth as well.
-As the weather warms, your calves may be exposed to new bacteria in their environment, and you may notice instances of scours (which can be caused by one or more of the following: rotavirus, coronavirus, BVD, coccidia or other parasites, E. coli, Salmonella or Clostridium perfringens).
+As the weather warms, your calves may be exposed to new bacteria in their environment, and you may notice instances of scours.
+This can be caused by one or more of the following: rotavirus, coronavirus, BVD, coccidia or other parasites, E. coli, Salmonella or Clostridium perfringens.
 Provide DFMs to help ensure good bacteria dominate their digestive tract.

 At calving, keep their nutritional needs top of mind